 7. Respect your children’s feelings about your diagnosis and treatment.
 Sara notes that her son was adamant that none of his friends should know I had cancer and he also asked her not to come to school unless she was wearing her wig because a scarf or hat made her look cancer-y and he was uncomfortable with that.
 In the end, he eventually told his friends in his own time.

 8. Expect changes in their behaviour.
-Sara notes that her nine year old refused to go in her bed every night for the duration of her chemo and we had regular tantrums.
+Sara notes that her nine year old daughter refused to go to bed in her own bed every night whilst Sara was going through chemo.

 9. Think of some ways to help younger children deal with the upheavals that treatment can bring.
 Some lovely ideas are: